owenguoo/owenguoo/README.md

 I'm a Computer Science student at The University of Waterloo, and I believe in the leverage of the technology to democratise access to opportunity, enact social changes, and generally improve the quality of life of everyone across the globe 🌎

 Here's some more about me:
+- Incoming MTS @SafetyKit
-- SWE Intern @Shopify 💼
+- Former SWE Intern @Shopify 💼
 - Former Backend SWE Intern @LevantaLabs 💜
-- Training for a half-marathon 🏃
-- Exploring systems design and infrastructure 🛠️
-- Looking for Summer 2026 internships ☀️

 I am always happy to chat about the latest tech, startups, travelling, sports, or literally anything — feel free to reach out at o3guo@uwaterloo.ca :)
 <!--